 Self-hosted libSQL server

-(“SQL daemon”) project is a server mode for libSQL created by Turso.
-This guide will go over setting up and configuring sqld
+The sqld (“SQL daemon”) project is a server mode for libSQL created by Turso.
+This guide will go over setting up and configuring sqld to work from a docker container for your StudioCMS project.

-using their Documentation^ Prerequisites
+sqld using their Documentation^ Prerequisites

 Section titled “Prerequisites”- Docker and Docker Compose^ (either running on a server or locally)